Abu Qatada: Government will try to block bail

 The deportation process cannot begin until a panel of judges has decided whether the case should go to the Grand Chamber of the court.

-The ECHR originally blocked Abu Qatada's deportation to Jordan on 17 January.'Screw-up'
+The ECHR originally blocked Abu Qatada's deportation to Jordan on 17 January.

 On Friday a Downing Street spokesman was asked if the Prime Minister David Cameron had full confidence in the home secretary.
 The reply was: "Yes."